wavefrontHQ/docs/pages/doc/query_language_query_builder.md

   Unlike manually constructed `ts()` queries, which allow mixed `AND`s and `OR`s, the Query Builder applies either `AND` or `OR`.
 * The order of evaluation is left to right -- metrics, then filters, then functions.
 * Wildcard matching is supported for metrics, sources, and tags.
-* You can remove any element in the chain by clicking the X icon to the right of that element.
-The rest of your expression remains intact.
+* To remove any query element, click the X icon to the right of that element.
+The rest of your query remains intact.

 ![filter and](images/filter_and.png)